Best Winter Holiday Destinations in Romania [2023 Update]

 To sum it all up, Romania is an amazing country and there are plenty of destinations that you can choose from, for a memorable winter vacation.

-But these six places I recommended are, in my opinion, the most special to discover and explore during the winter season (if you want a bit more than just skiing, of course).
+But these places that I recommended above are, in my opinion, the most special to discover and explore during the winter season (if you want a bit more than just skiing, of course).

 I hope that my recommendations will help you pick up the most amazing destination for your winter vacation in Romania and I wish that you spend some of the most beautiful and memorable days of your winter escapade in those places.
 Enjoy your experience!